ritmillio/4th_semester_self_study_project_hybrid_mobile_development_React_Native/README.md

     1.6 - expo start (Starts the expo server)
-    1.7 - change frontend api endpoint to your local ip address 1.8 --> run on your mobile(Expo app /QR code) or emulator
+    1.7 - change frontend api endpoint to your local ip address 1.8 --> run on your mobile(Expo app /QR code) or emulator (have to install node modules inside frontend and backend folder as well)

 ### frontend- React Native(Expo framework)
 ### backend - Node.js/express.js/MongoDB